Unfiled taxes aren’t as overwhelming as they seem.

-While a majority of issues stemming from unfiled returns result in civil penalties, in some cases, taxpayers can be issued criminal tax penalties that carry hefty fines and prison time.
+A majority of issues stemming from unfiled returns result in civil penalties.
+In some cases, taxpayers can be issued criminal tax penalties that carry hefty fines and prison time.

 If your return was not filed by the due date:

-- Risk losing a refund from the current tax return or from previous years’ tax returns
+- You may risk losing a refund from the current tax return or from previous years’ tax returns

 Our tax attorneys will help you resolve your unfiled taxes and the overwhelming tax debt that comes with them.

-Reasonable cause includes, but is not limited to:
+Reasonable cause for not having filed your federal taxes can include, but is not limited to:

 - Fire, casualty, natural disaster or other disturbances